rajeshrideshmukh/missingskill-learning/git/git.md

 | git pull  | To fetch and merge changes from the remote repository to the local repository |
 | git push  | To push the content from the local repository to the remote repository        |

+## Some of the commands Performed:

+- git status (Before committing)

 [⬆️ back on top](#)